rabbah/nimbella-cli/doc/nim.md

   - **parameters**, a nested map providing parameters that should be bound to all the actions of the package and passed on each invocation
+  - **environment**, a nested map providing parameters that should be placed in the environment of all the actions of the package before each invocation
   - **clean**, which may be `true` or `false`, indicating whether you want any previous package with the same name (and all of its contained actions) to be removed before deploying a new one.
 The default is `false`.

 Note that `clean` at package level is _not_ the same as specifying `clean` on each action of the package.
 At package level, the `clean` flag will remove all actions from the package before deploying, even ones that are not being deployed by the present project and will remove package parameters and annotations.
 The `clean` flag at package level is only appropriate when you want the project to "own" a particular package outright.